-The latest building project to be launched is the construction of a new campus center building in the heart of campus.
-The venerable Chandler Hall building will be razed, and the new campus center will rise in its place.
+The latest building project to be launched is the construction of a new University Center building in the heart of campus.
+The venerable Chandler Hall building has been razed, and the new University Center is rising in its place.

 A new fence corridor in the grass median along the College Avenue sidewalk in front of the construction site, beginning at the crosswalk at Payne Street and ending at the crosswalk at Rowe Street, is intended to encourage the use of the crosswalks and prevent conflicts between pedestrians, other sidewalk transportation and construction traffic.
 This corridor will remain in effect for the duration of the project.

 This section of sidewalk will be restricted to pedestrian traffic as well as handicap-accessible vehicles such as motorized wheelchairs.
 Bicyclists and skateboarders will be asked to dismount and walk if they choose to use this route.
 Vehicles such as golf carts or “gators” will be asked to use the crosswalks or internal routes such as Campus Walk including the connecting walk from Woodard to Melchers Hall to transit to or from the north end of campus.
 Should you have any questions, please contact Les Johnson at (540) 654-2100.